Our Friends

 Boone County Family Resources purchases and provides services for Boone County residents with developmental disabilities and was established with the passage of a property tax proposition in 1976.
 Services expanded following a local ballot initiative in 1993.
 An Affiliated Community Service provider with the Missouri Department of Mental Health, the agency also contracts to provide Supported Living residential services and Life & Work Connections vocational and residential services.
 Boone County Family Resources is also a Service Coordination provider for the First Steps program for special needs infants and toddlers.
 Learn More by Clicking Here

-TouchPoint’s was founded in 1970 and its first program had an enrollment of 17 children.
-Today, on an average week, TouchPoint directly touches the lives of literally hundreds of children and adults with autism spectrum disorders (ASD).
+Easter Seals in Columbia, formerly Touchpoint and Life Skills, was founded in 1970 and its first program had an enrollment of 17 children.
+Today, on an average week, they directly touche the lives of literally hundreds of children and adults with autism spectrum disorders (ASD).
 And because no one is prepared to be the parent of a child with autism, we also work with families, helping them learn the special skills they will need each and every day.
 To learn more about TouchPoint Click Here.

 Kenny Rogers Center of SEMO